 - The text string "Thanks to Nessy for some very useful code!" is written in the AmigaOS ROM Update 45.057 by Angela Schmidt.
 Contributed by Ignacio.

-- In addition, a purple dragon pointer replaces the normal OS pointer in the Amiga Early Startup Control Screen (boot menu) when the AmigaOS system date is set to March 30th; no specific year is required. (click thumbnail for larger image).
+- In addition, a purple dragon mouse pointer replaces the normal OS pointer in the Amiga Early Startup Control Screen (boot menu) when the AmigaOS system date is set to March 30th; no specific year is required. (click thumbnail for larger image).
 Mark Knibbs notes that this may have been the work of Angela Schmidt, whose nickname is/was Nessie.
-Apparently the dragon image was used as a pointer in one of her programs.
+Apparently the dragon image was used as a mouse pointer in one of her programs.

 Also, Stefan Robl notes that there's an Easter Egg in AmiDock; here's how to view it:

 - Ensure that your Workbench screen size is equal to, or larger than, 800x600 and that the screen titlebar is enabled.